How to celebrate Halloween at work? Well, it's a risky affair, and here are a few measures to keep it without risk.

 Sure, engagement is the top priority, but an organization with the coolest of culture needs to set some benchmarks when an occasion involving dress up at work for Halloween games comes by.
 Here are some hassle-free ground rules that can be conveyed by the organization to the workforce and make Halloween a breezy, fun-filled day.

-The best part of Halloween at the workplace is that every team has its USP, which can be used in their getup.
-Meanwhile, Sales Squad can dress up as Wolves of Wall Street.
-The tech-team can hit the ground running with The Avengers spirit.
-Of course, it can be laissez-faire, and everyone can dress as individuals, but a theme makes for great pictures and increased team bonding.
+The best part of Halloween at the workplace is that every team has its USP which can be used in their getup.
+Meanwhile, Sales Squad can dress up as Wolves of Wall Street, and the tech-team can hit the ground running with The Avengers spirit.
+Of course, it can be laissez faire and everyone can dress as individuals, but a theme makes for great pictures and increased team bonding if you know how to celebrate halloween at work.

 The Halloween spirit has a certain level of gore, edginess, and awkwardness attached to it in the minds of the HR.
 What if someone dresses up in a wildly graphic outfit?
 Or one with too much of a skin show?
-Either way, the NSFW (Not Safe for Work) code of conduct should always be followed without a shadow of a doubt to keep the squeamish safe and maintain the sanctity of the workplace.
+Either way, the NSFW (Not Safe for Work) code of conduct should always be followed without a shadow of a doubt to keep the squeamish safe and maintain the sanctity of the workplace when it comes to dressing up at work for halloween.

 42% of employees have witnessed, experienced, or felt the effects of racism at the workplace (Glassdoor), and it is a grave occurrence.
 Any grey area shouldn’t be tolerated; hence the management should advise staying away from any ethnic tropes to ensure that there are no instances of discrimination or hurtful sentiments going around.

-As mentioned above, not everyone wishes to indulge on every occasion, and the sentiments of people shouldn’t be pushed over to participate in an occasion like Halloween.
-Leave it to the people and their own choices, and everything shall go just right.
+As mentioned above, not everyone wishes to indulge on every occasion and the sentiments of people shouldn’t be pushed over to participate in an occasion like Halloween.
+Leave it to the people and their own choices and everything shall go just right at the office Halloween party.

 The frills are out, and pumpkin stencils are hung, candies are on the table, then what’s the wait!
 Kick off the spook-fest at work, and with all the things in mind, keep Halloween full of spooks and without any mischief.
 Happy Halloween!